 Susan: One of the Unlikely Partners in South Street’s work is Faithful Servants Urgent Care Center.
-They operate clinic nights at the Front Porch every Tuesday (pediatric) and Wednesday (adults).
-This partnership isn’t all that unlikely though, since it is reflective of the Tucker family.
-Joe Tucker at South Street Ministries and Dr. Susan Tucker at Faithful Servants.
-Thus, practically speaking, one of the new wine-skins of ministry for us is the flip-flop of schedules for who is at the Front Porch and who is parenting or transporting the boys!
+We operate clinic nights at The Front Porch every Wednesday.
+This partnership isn’t all that unlikely though since it is reflective of the Tucker family–Joe at South Street Ministries, and myself at Faithful Servants.
+One of the new wineskins of ministry for us is the flip-flop of schedules for who is at The Front Porch and who are parenting or transporting the boys!

 Joe: On one such flip-flop Tuesday afternoon, I picked up the boys and headed to the Summit Lake Farmer’s Market to buy some jam.
 This was the fifth year of the Summit Lake Farmer’s Market.
 South Street Ministries helped found the market and maintained a staff presence at the market this year leading health lessons for youth.
 As I arrived, I had a moment of clarity.
 Despite the busy day, and taciturn tykes, I remembered how far this market had come.
 It was a divine moment, remembering and experiencing God’s Kingdom progress over those five years.
 In the midst of a hectic summer with many pressing needs and issues, I had the serenity to look back and hope forward.

 Susan: As we approach the Advent season, let’s look back and hope forward.
 Amidst the busyness of the season, Advent is an intentional pause — to light candles, read Scriptures, remember the advent of Christ, and hope forward to His Kingdom come fully.